sean-clayton/two-swords/chapters/gresha.typ

 #note[
-  *Note:* War can be a very touchy subject---for many, war is an unfortunate reality of everyday life and use these games to escape such things.
+  *Note:* War can be a very touchy subject---for many, war is an unfortunate reality of everyday life.
+People often to use these games as an escape from such realities.
 If the group wants to pick a specific choice in this list, then do not hesitate to pick it.
 Additionally, like all of these truths, feel free to come up with your own if none of these options satisfy your group.
 ]

 #grid(